 The Luftwaffe damages freighters Clan MacTaggart, Clan Cumming, and Highland Chieftan and tanker Virgilia at Liverpool Harbor.

 Destroyer HMS Bedouin hits a rock or other submerged object off the south coast and proceeds to Southampton for repairs.

 The German coastal guns at "Hellfire Corner" damage freighter Inver near Dover.

 Convoy FN 306 departs from Southend, Convoy FS 306 departs from Methil, convoy OG 44 (36 ships) departs from Liverpool, Convoy BS 6A departs from Port Sudan bound for Aden.

 Royal Navy submarine HMS Usk (N 65, Lt.
 Commander Peter R. Ward) is commissioned.

 |24 Greek Street, Soho, London.
 The area was hit at 12:35, destroying buildings and a local gas main.
 Many people were trapped in the rubble.
 (Westminster City Archives).|

 The British Mediterranean Fleet is sailing about 100 miles southeast of Malta, and an Italian plane spots it.
 There are large Italian forces both to the east and west of Malta.
-The escorting Royal Navy ships (four battleships) begin to head back to Alexandria late in the day after the Malta convoy makes port, is unloaded, and returns to sea.
+The escorting Royal Navy ships (four battleships) begin to head back to Alexandria late in the day after the Malta convoy makes port, is unloaded and returns to the sea.
 Some Italian naval units set out in pursuit, but the British have a large head start.